Ever wonder why you feel exhilarated while walking barefoot on the beach?

 The Electrifying Science Behind It All

-Recent research suggests that the feeling of well-being you experience going barefoot on the Earth may be due to several simple scientific observations...
+The feeling of well-being you experience going barefoot on the Earth may be due to several simple scientific observations....

 - Your entire body is controlled and enabled by electrical signals running through your body allowing your cells to communicate with one another.